benwhalley/just-enough-r/docs/correlations.md

 ```

-### By hand {-}
+#### By hand {-}

-If you're not bothered about strict APA foramt, you might still want to extract the *r* and *p* values as dataframes which can then be saved to a csv and opened in excel, or converted to a table by some other means.
+If you're not bothered about strict APA format, you might still want to extract *r* and *p* values as dataframes which can then be saved to a csv and opened in excel, or converted to a table by some other means.

 You can do this by storing the `corr.test` output in a variable, and the accessing the `$r` and `$p` values within it: